 The Pediatric Oncology Palliative Care Program is a new initiative created in 2020 that provides an additional support to children with cancer and their and families.
 This is a multidisciplinary service that strives to improve the quality of life of children by effectively managing their symptoms, and reducing psychological stressors, and by supporting families by identifying resources and guiding in decision-making.

 Our team works very closely with the pediatric hematology/oncology providers to ensure children and their families receive a holistic approach to their cancer therapy.
-Dr. Leila DeWitt and Ms. Kat Pearsall are the providers, and Ms. Jodi Pardue is the social worker of the Pediatric Oncology Palliative Care Program.
+Leila DeWitt, DO and Kat Pearsall, PA are the providers, and Jodi Pardue is the social worker of the Pediatric Oncology Palliative Care Program.

 Because We Care Program